WheyGood/espn-ff-league-history-app/README.md

 # ESPN Fantasy Football League History App

-Download your ESPN fantasy football league history data via web scraping and view the league's history in a simple to use Streamlit powered dashboard for fun comparisons of the league members.
+Facilitate the download of ESPN fantasy football league history data via web scraping in order visualize various stats of league members as a whole and individually.
+Streamlit powers the dashboard which allows for customizable charts based on season and league members that are selected.